-Battery Tab Welding Methods Compared: Laser Welding vs Ultrasonic Welding vs Resistance Welding
+Laser vs Ultrasonic vs Resistance Welding for Battery Tabs

 Introduction to Battery Tab Welding

-Battery tab welding is a critical process in lithium-ion battery manufacturing.
-The battery tab, connecting the cell electrode to the external circuitry, directly affects the performance, safety, and lifespan of the battery.
-Improper welding can lead to high electrical resistance, mechanical failure, or even safety hazards like short circuits or thermal runaway.
+Battery tab welding is a critical step in lithium-ion battery production.
+The tab connects the cell electrode to the external circuit, and weld quality directly affects battery performance, safety, and lifespan.
+Poor welding can cause high resistance, mechanical failure, short circuits, or even thermal runaway.

 As the demand for high-performance batteries in electric vehicles, consumer electronics, and energy storage continues to grow, manufacturers are exploring the most efficient, reliable, and cost-effective welding methods.
 Among these, laser welding, ultrasonic welding, and resistance welding are the most commonly used techniques for battery tabs.
 Each method offers unique advantages and limitations, depending on the material, thickness, and production requirements.